lm3nitro/Projects/New/Network service SMTP.md

 ### Summary:

 In this exercise, I was able to perform enumeration on a SMTP server.
-The information gathered provided information
+The information gathered from the enumeration provided information including one of the usernames.
+I then used this information and used **Hydra** to find the complete user credentials.
+Hydra was able to crack the password and I was able to login to the server via SSH.
+Performing these steps also demontrated the importance of verifying server configurations are correct and to regularly review them to avoid misconfigurations that could expose vulnerabilities.
+In order to protect against these types of exploitation, it's important to implement strong authentication methods and use TLS encryption to secure email communications.